cmhh/silverstripe/README.md

 ## Setup

 It is assumed the reader has a working Docker installation, including Docker Compose.
-Images can be build ahead of time by running:
+Images can be built ahead of time by running:

 ```bash
 bash setup.sh